bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 The room was large enough to fit the two beds, two tables, and not much else.
 There were scant impersonal decorations, but next to the window, painting of an iris caught Veronica's eye.

-She then noticed that sitting in the occupied bed was a woman surrounded by parchement, and had a lute across her lap.
+She then noticed that sitting in the occupied bed was a woman surrounded by parchment, and had a lute across her lap.
 When she noticed  the door open, she gently placed the lute next to her, and then excitedly ran to Tess, jumping into her arms, wrapping her legs around Tess's waist.
-Tess responed in kind, looping her arms around the woman, supporting her, and proceeding to kiss this woman.
+Tess responded in kind, looping her arms around the woman, supporting her, and proceeding to kiss this woman.

 After a moment Veronica looked away, thinking that she was  intruding on a private moment.
 She was rather unsure of where to look when she heard noises typically reserved for a bedroom.
 Then again she _was_ in a bedroom.

-Once the excitement wore off, Tess gendtly placed the woman back on her bed, casually carressed the woman's jaw and said, "This lovely lady is going to spend the night.
+Once the excitement wore off, Tess gently placed the woman back on her bed, casually caressed the woman's jaw and said, "This lovely lady is going to spend the night.
 I also want to sleep with her.
 Can you go downstairs for a bit?"

 "Yeah sure!" she responded, biting a lip, and gazing at Veronica with an intensity that made her blush.